 So to keep you on track, it tells you that at the end of round 10 you will have 120 double crochets with 36 chain 1 spaces and 4 corner chain 2 spaces.

 also between each corner, there will be ten groups of 3 double crochets and 9 chain 1 spaces.

 Woo!
 I told you this was going to be a beefy section!
 These are some of the most common things you will encounter in various patterns.
 There are other stitches and instructions that you will run across, but the basics of how to follow those instructions won’t change much.

-The finishing section will include stating to weave in ends of yarn, which means to pull the cut tails of the yarn through the stitches worked (with either a crochet hook or yarn needle) to hide them and to secure the work to prevent unraveling.
+The finishing section will include starting to weave in ends of yarn, which means pulling the cut tails of the yarn through the stitches worked (with either a crochet hook or yarn needle) to hide them and to secure the work to prevent unraveling.

 This section may include information about edging, but that may be included in the actual pattern as well.

 It the project requires construction, this section will tell you how to assemble all of the pieces.
 This will include how to actually sew the pieces together (with a crochet hook and a slip stitch or other specific stitch, with a yarn needle and yarn sewing together, etc.)

 It will also specify how to hold the pieces together when putting in these seems.
 For example, “holding RS tog, sl st the seam” would mean to hold the two pieces with the front sides (right side-RS) touching, then slip stitch along the joint to create a seam.